Model Context Protocol (MCP) Quick Start Guide

 ```

-Implementing the execution method is very simple.
-MCP provides us with a `@mcp.tool()` decorator, and we just need to decorate our implementation function with this decorator.
-The function name will serve as the tool name, and the parameters will serve as tool parameters, described through comments along with the return value.
+The implementation method is very simple.
+MCP provides us with a `@mcp.tool()` decorator, and we just need to decorate the implementation function with this decorator.
+The function name will serve as the tool name, the parameters will act as tool parameters, and comments will describe the tool, parameters, and return values.

-Here, we will directly use the Zhiyu API, which not only helps us search for relevant result links but also generates summaries of the articles corresponding to those links. ~~Currently, it is free~~ (it has started charging, 0.03 yuan per request), making it very suitable for our needs.
+Here we directly use the Zhiyu interface, which not only helps us search for relevant result links but also generates summaries of the articles corresponding to those links. ~~Currently, it is free~~ (it has started charging, 0.03 yuan per use), making it very suitable for us.

 > Official documentation: https://bigmodel.cn/dev/api/search-tool/web-search-pro